shadowfinderstudios/FishNet-Addressables-Sample/README.md

 2. If you walk outside the range of the radio it will pause.

 3. This is network aware and an observer is used to manage visibility as well.

+Showcase 6 - Shooting arrows

+1. Press Q to ready your bow.

+2. Aim in the direction you want to aim.

+3. Point your mouse somewhere on the screen and left click and hold.

+4. When ready, release the mouse button to shoot the arrow.

+5. Press Q again to holster your bow.

 TODO: More showcases.